Lumi-supercomputer/LUMI-training-materials/docs/2day-next/03-Access.md

 To do anything useful on LUMI users need to be member of a project.
-There are also "robot accounts" for special purposes that would not correspond to a physical person but have a specific goal (like organising data ingestion from an external source) and few projects are granted such an account.
+There are also "robot accounts" for special purposes that would not correspond to a physical person but have a specific goal (like organising data ingestion from an external source) but few projects are granted such an account.

 There ia a many-to-many mapping between projects and user accounts.